 - 1 cup powdered sugar

-Cut the log into approximately 12 rolls, and place them in a baking dish.
-Cover with plastic wrap and allow to rise for 30 minutes.
+- Cut the log into approximately 12 rolls, and place them in a baking dish.
+Cover and allow to rise for 30 minutes.